Chajka Klinger

 Chajka Klinger (חייקה קלינגר; September 25, 1917 – April 18, 1958) was the leader of the Jewish Fighting Organization in Będzin Ghetto, interrogated under torture by the Gestapo, escaped and was the first of the ghetto fighters to arrive to Israel.

 Biography

 Chajka Klinger was born on September 25, 1917, in the city of Będzin in the Zaglebie region of southwestern Poland.
 She was a member to a poor Hasidic family that barely supported itself through a grocery store run by Chajka's mother, Perla (Schwinkelstein) Klinger.
 Her father, Leibel, spent his time studying the Torah his whole life.
 Chajka was accepted into the bilingual Furstenberg Gymnasium in Bedzin.
 She became fluent in several languages, including: Polish, Yiddish, Hebrew and German.
 In the 1930, she joined the local branch of Hashomer Hatzair, it was a Zionist-Socialist youth movement, and quickly became the group leader and a member of the local leadership.
-In 1938, she joined her comrades in Kalisz to train and prepare for immigrating to Israel.
+In 1938, she joined her comrades in Kalisz to train and prepare for immigrating to Palestine.